matplotlib/matplotlib/doc/api/api_changes.rst

   - pylab figure now defaults to num=None, which creates a new figure with a guaranteed unique number

-  - contour method syntax changed - now it is matlab compatible
+  - contour method syntax changed - now it is MATLAB compatible

       unchanged: contour(Z)
       old: contour(Z, x=Y, y=Y)